-- Comply with all federal and state laws and regulations; - Provide goods, services and supplies which are medically necessary in the scope and quality fitting the appropriate standard of care; - Maintain all necessary and required licenses or certificates; - Allow for inspection of all records by governmental authorities including, but not limited to, DHH, the State Attorney General's Medicaid Fraud Control Unit, and the Department of Health and Human Services; - Safeguard against the disclosure of information in the recipient's medical records; - Bill other insurers and third parties prior to billing Medicaid; - Report and refund any and all overpayments; - Accept the Medicaid payment as payment in full for services rendered to Medicaid recipients, providing for the allowances for co-payments authorized by Medicaid.
-A recipient may be billed for services that have been determined as non-covered or exceeding the services limit for recipients over 21 years of age.
-Recipients are also responsible for all services rendered after his/her eligibility has ended; - Agree to be subject to claims review; - Accept liability for any administrative sanctions or civil judgments by the buyer and seller of a provider; - Allow inspection of the facilities; and - Post bond or a letter of credit, when required.
+- 1. Comply with all federal and state laws and regulations; - 2.
+Provide goods, services and supplies which are medically necessary in the scope and quality fitting the appropriate standard of care; - 3.
+Maintain all necessary and required licenses or certificates; - 4.
+Allow for inspection of all records by governmental authorities, including, but not limited to, LDH, the State Attorney General's Medicaid Fraud Control Unit, and the Department of Health and Human Services; - 5.
+Safeguard against the disclosure of information in the beneficiary's medical records; - 6.
+Bill other insurers and third parties prior to billing Medicaid; - 7.
+Report and refund any and all overpayments; - 8.
+Accept the Medicaid payment as payment in full for services rendered to Medicaid beneficiaries, providing for the allowances for co-payments authorized by Medicaid.
+A beneficiary may be billed for services that have been determined as non-covered or exceeding the services limit for beneficiaries over 21 years of age.
+Beneficiaries are also responsible for all services rendered after their eligibility has ended; - 9.
+Agree to be subject to claims review; - 10.
+Accept liability for any administrative sanctions or civil judgments by the buyer and seller of a provider;